Asset Tokenization

 For protocols like MakerDAO/Sky that accept real estate as collateral, accurate and timely property valuations are critical.
 Unlike crypto assets that trade 24/7 on public exchanges, real estate values are inherently slow-moving and difficult to price in real-time.

-Automated valuation models (AVMs) can provide estimates, but they are less accurate than full appraisals, particularly for unique or rural properties.
+Automated valuation models (AVMs) can provide estimates, but they're less accurate than full appraisals, particularly for unique or rural properties.
 Relying on inaccurate valuations for collateralized lending creates liquidation risk.

 Who Is Building Tokenized Mortgage Infrastructure?

-Beyond the companies mentioned above, several other organizations are contributing to this space:
+Beyond the companies mentioned above, several organizations are contributing to this infrastructure:

 • Centrifuge — Provides infrastructure for tokenizing real-world assets including mortgages, with integrations into DeFi protocols

-• Securitize — A tokenization platform that works with asset managers to create compliant digital securities, including mortgage-related products
+• Securitize — A tokenization platform working with asset managers to create compliant digital securities, including mortgage-related products

 • Homepoint/Provenance — Has used Provenance Blockchain for loan transfers